ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - If you’re creative, and you’re graded by someone who isn’t a creative person, they are not gonna think that you’re creative.
 They are just gonna think you’re wrong.<br>―Jordan Peterson

+- We are inherently conflictual.
+The human condition is conflict among peoples because they could just never agree on values.<br>―Steven Pinker